arkency/posts/posts/2015-04-21-the-event-store-for-rails-developers.md

 client.publish_event(event)
 ```

-We use the concept of streams like in Greg’s Event Store but (as you can see in above example) you are able to create global event.
-The `event_id` is also optional value.
-If you leave it blank then application generate UUID for you.
+We use the concept of streams like in Greg’s Event Store but (as you can see in the above example) you are able to create a global event.
+The `event_id` is also an optional value.
+If you leave it blank then the application generate UUID for you.
 The `rails_event_store` provide also optimistic concurrency control.
-You can define expected version of stream during creating event.
+You can define an expected version of stream during creating event.
 In this case the last event identifier.

 ```
 #!ruby stream_name = "product_1"